cybprojects65/BIMACInterpolator/README.md

 ## Generic data interpolation with no constraints - Land data interpolation

-This function does not constraints for the interpolation.
+This function does not constraints the interpolation.
 It uses the MCMC model to drive the final estimate around the prior interpolation.
 It could be used for quickly interpolating land data.
 The output is constituted of the same three files types described above.

 Example: